top of page

 “The future demands smarter, more connected and more competitive manufacturing,” said Trumpf Inc. president and CEO Lutz Labisch at the ceremony.
 “The smart factory reaffirms our partnerships with manufacturers to meet their growing needs to streamline and accelerate production."

-With more than 70 subsidiaries, the Trumpf Group is represented across Europe, North America, South America and Asia.
+With 77 subsidiaries, the Trumpf Group is represented across Europe, North America, South America and Asia.
 Production facilities are located in Austria, China, the Czech Republic, France, Germany, Great Britain, Italy, Mexico, Poland, Switzerland and the United States.

 "It was here, in 1969, that my father laid the foundations of a success story — right here in Farmington, in the year of Neil Armstrong and Tom Seaver," said Leibinger-Kammüller in her eloquent grand-opening speech.

 Her father, Berthold Leibinger, began an apprenticeship in 1950 at his godfather Christian Trumpf's company in Germany, according to the Trumpf website.
-While the firm's saga is indeed a business success story, it is also of course a family story.
+The firm's saga is indeed a business success story — and of course a family story as well.

 SEO: Trumpf Opens Cutting-Edge Factory